 Now that you are in the CEO role, what are you focusing on?

-Also, a big part of our strategic plan has to do with providing access for patients to high-quality health care, and access drives high quality in health outcomes everywhere.
-So we're helping ensure patients have access to great doctors and clinics and hospitals.
+A big part of our strategic plan has to do with providing access for patients to high-quality health care, and access drives high quality in health outcomes everywhere.
+So we're helping ensure patients have access to great doctors and clinics and

-And we have great leadership teams — we have 900-plus leaders in our organization, and we need to invest in them.
-Without these great leaders and team members we can't provide high-quality care.
-So we will be resourcing our leadership development program more.
+We will be resourcing our leadership development program more.
+We have great leadership teams — we have 900-plus leaders in our organization, and we need to invest in them.
+Without these great leaders and team members we can't provide high-quality

-I will be out in our markets quite a bit because the more I'm out there, the more I'll learn about the needs of our communities, and the more we'll be able to address the needs.
+The more I'm out there in the markets, the more I'll learn about the needs of our communities, and the more we'll be able to address the needs.

 What are some of the main challenges FMOLHS has identified?

-And then from a political perspective there is always worry about reimbursement including around the 340B program.
+Second, from a political perspective, there is always worry about reimbursement including around the 340B program.
 So we meet with legislators about reimbursement concerns and we educate about the issues.

 You had noted that you are spending time in FMOLHS' markets talking with staff.
 What are you hearing?